vdurante/asp.net_n-layered_web_applications/part1/software_architecture/n-layered_architecture.md

 # N-Layered Architecture

-  A N-Layered Architecture is an architectural style
+  A N-Layered Architecture is an architectural style.

+  ## What is an Architectural Style?

+  An architectural style is a set of principles.
+Such principles intend to improve partitioning and promote design reuse by providing solutions to frequently recurring problems.
+It also provides a common language that abstracts the understanding of the problem away from the implementation, facilitating a higher level conversation.

+  A great example for the Web is the Model-View-Controller architecture.
+It doesn't matter the language being implemented on, because the principles are the same.